graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 ### Plan aether subscription

+Status: complete.

 PlanAetherSubscription(aether):

 - Let {rootType} be the root Subscription type in {aether}.{schema}.
 - Assert {rootType} exists.
 - Let {selectionSet} be the top level Selection Set in {aether}.{operation}.
 - Let {trackedVariableValuesPlan} be {aether}.{trackedVariableValuesPlan}.
-- Let {groupedFieldSet} be the result of {graphqlCollectFields(rootType, selectionSet, trackedVariableValuesPlan)}.
+- Let {groupedFieldSet} be the result of {GraphQLCollectFields(rootType, selectionSet, trackedVariableValuesPlan)}.
 - If {groupedFieldSet} does not have exactly one entry, throw a query error.
 - Let {fields} be the value of the first entry in {groupedFieldSet}.
 - Let {fieldName} be the name of the first entry in {fields}.
 Note: This value is unaffected if an alias is used.